March 1, 2019

 The student researcher receives $2,500, and faculty/staff research advisor receives $500 to help offset research costs (e.g., supplies, student travel related to the project).

-- A freshman who will have more than 24 credits after May of the current academic year
+- A first year undergraduate who will have more than 24 credits after May of the current academic year

 - A transfer student in their first year of attendance at UW-Madison